Notice of Privacy Practices

 Your Protected Health Information

-Examples of ways we use your information for payment, treatment and health care operations:
+Examples of ways we use your information:

 Under federal law, you have the right to: